docteurj/docteurj/README.md

 I'm Jonathan, and I'm currently studying computer science at the University of Florida!

-Learn more about me at [linkedin.com/in/docteurj](https://www.linkedin.com/in/docteurj/) and [docteurj.github.io](https://docteurj.github.io).
+Learn more about me at [linkedin.com/in/docteurj](https://www.linkedin.com/in/docteurj/).
 Feel free to reach me directly at jonathandocteur@gmail.com!

 <!--